-Fred Rickwood thereby became a curious and rather significant figure in Canadian golf history, for by 1913 he had represented three different provinces in the Canadian Open Championships: Quebec in 1909 and 1910, Nova Scotia in 1911, and New Brunswick in 1913.
+Travelling to the Canadian Open at Royal Montreal in 1913 from St. John, Fred Rickwood thereby became a curious and significant figure in Canadian golf history, for by 1913 he had represented three different provinces in the Canadian Open Championships: Quebec in 1909 and 1910, Nova Scotia in 1911, and New Brunswick in 1913.

-As George S. Lyon noted in Spalding's Official Golf Guide of 1914, since it had been hard to get professional golfers from beyond Ontario and Montreal to travel to Ontario to play in the national championship, participation by professional golfers from locations farther afield was much appreciated: "There were some forty-odd entries and they came from all over Canada.
+As George S. Lyon noted in Spalding's Official Golf Guide of 1914, since it had been hard to get professional golfers from beyond Ontario and beyond Quebec's Montreal clubs to travel the great distances required for them to play in the national championship, participation by professional golfers from locations farther afield was much appreciated:

+There were some forty-odd entries and they came from all over Canada.

 All the best professionals in this country were present.

 For the first time in this event, the West was represented.
 Winnipeg having two professionals entered.

-St. John, N. B., was represented by Rickwood and Quebec City by Quesnel" (Spalding's Official Golf Guide1914, ed.
+St. John, N. B., was represented by Rickwood and Quebec City by Quesnel.
+(Spalding's Official Golf Guide1914, ed.
 Thomas Bandello [New York: American Sports Publishing Co., 1914], p.
 215).